matthiasmullie/post-to-email/instructions/2-spam-honeypot.md

 *Note: you could also embed these right into the html via e.g. the `style` attribute, but moving it into CSS adds one more hurdle to overcome for bots, who are less likely to go fetch and process additional resources.*

-*Note: you could also use e.g. `display: none`, `visibility: hidden` or `opacity: 0`, although those are more easily identifiable as "intentionally hidden" by bots.*
+*Note: you could also use e.g. `display: none`, `visibility: hidden` or `opacity: 0`, although those are more easily identifiable as "intentionally hidden" by bots.
+It isn't exactly rocket science to figure out that this element is positioned off-screen and probably not intended to be visible, so you could certainly consider other techniques if your overall project structure allows for it;
+e.g. leaving it on-screen, but positioning other content over it.*

 ## 3. Set environment variable `HONEYPOT`

+Bots will try to guess at what content your form fields expects (i.e. a field named "name" will be populated with a name, and that big textarea will have their spam pitch), fill them out and submit the form.

+Genuine users will do the same, but since they weren't aware of your honeypot field's existence, that one will remain blank.
+We can use this discrepancy to filter out unwanted submissions.

 Just like you've set other environment variable like `ALLOW_ORIGIN` or `DSN`, you can supply an environment variable with the name `HONEYPOT`.